Neighbours and Plants

 Inappropriate planting or neglecting large trees and hedges can lead to problems and disputes between neighbours, maintaining good relations early on is as important as maintaining those potentially troublesome plants.

 Talk to your neighbour!
 The majority of questions that I get asked in relation to neighbours could be easily solved by talking them over in a reasonable manner.
-I appreciate this is not always realistic, but many problems could be solved if people did this first - and sooner rather than later.
+I appreciate this is not always realistic, but many problems could be solved if people tried to do this first - and sooner rather than later.

 "Will this large tree next to my house damage it?" - with advice goes liability.
 I will always say if there is a danger, chop it down.
-Maybe 95 - 99 out of 100 will be ok, but those few that aren't could be pretty disastrous, you can risk it, but I'm not going to suggest you do.
+Maybe many will be ok, but those few that aren't could be pretty disastrous, you can risk it, but I'm not going to suggest you do.
 The main danger with trees is drying out the ground causing it to expand and contract more than it would if the tree wasn't there, and most importantly, at a different rate to the ground nearby buildings are on.
 This can lead to cracking of concrete and brickwork.
 Direct damage to foundations by the roots is less likely though not impossible, and don't ignore the possible damage by falling branches (even quite small ones) or in the extreme case, the whole tree.

 "Will the roots from this hedge damage my / my neighbours, house / drive etc.?" as above - the variables of soil, local climate, plant variety, building standards etc. make specific advice impossible to give online.

 If you are concerned about damage to your property from yours or your neighbours plants, or that your plants may cause damage to your neighbours property, then the best immediate thing you can do is to ensure you are properly covered by your buildings and liability insurance.